 What should I do instead?

 There are some seriously terrible competitions and prizes out there, don’t let yours be one of them!
-If you need ideas or inspiration, or just want to know what’s possible within your budget, book in for a coffee and a chat with us.
+If you need ideas or inspiration, or just want to know what’s possible within your budget, book in for a free 15 minute strategy session with us.

-… Otherwise, we would absolutely love to know, what’s the worst prize you’ve ever won?!
+… Otherwise, we would absolutely love to know, because we’re nosey, what’s the worst prize you’ve ever won?!